dotnet/docs/docs/azure/sdk/authentication/additional-methods.md

 :::code language="csharp" source="../snippets/authentication/additional-auth/interactive/SilentBrokeredAuth.cs" highlight="16-24":::

-Once you opt into this behavior, the credential attempts to sign in by asking the underlying Microsoft Authentication Library (MSAL) to perform the sign-in for the default system account.
+Once you opt in to this behavior, the credential attempts to sign in by asking the underlying Microsoft Authentication Library (MSAL) to perform the sign-in for the default system account.
 If the sign-in fails, the credential falls back to displaying the account picker dialog, from which the user can select the appropriate account.

 ## Device code authentication